pedrolink/pedrolink/README.md

 I'm computer scientist, that has been working as a Full Stack developer since 2017. 💻

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+I am passionate about what I do.
+I am a proactive person and always looking for new learnings.

 - 📍 From RS living in Erechim
 - 👨🏼‍💻 Full Stack developer at [Sicredi](https://www.sicredi.com.br/site/home)